Mastodon (social network): Instances and forks

 Tooter is an Indian social networking product launched in September 2020 that uses the Mastodon source code, initially without releasing its modifications.
 The service also identified itself as being wholly made in India, despite its origin.

 In October 2021, (at the time) former President of the United States Donald Trump founded Truth Social, which is based on Mastodon.
 Initially, Truth Social did not make its source code available, violating Mastodon's AGPLv3 license.
 Eugen Rochko sent a formal letter to Truth Social's chief legal officer on 26 October 2021.
 On 12 November 2021, Truth Social silently published its source code.

 In April 2022, the European Union launched its own Mastodon and PeerTube instances via the European Data Protection Supervisor, dubbing them "EU Voice" and "EU Video".
 The instances were a test run of whether it would be sustainable to run its own social media platforms.
 While the pilot ended two years later in 2024 (after an extension in 2023 for an additional year) and taking the instances offline after being unable to find an organization that would take over operations, the European Commission has launched their own separate instance.

 In December 2022, the Mozilla Foundation launched a Mastodon instance under mozilla.social, initially with closed registrations before opening it up as a private beta.
 However, the instance has since been discontinued and is offline as of 17 December 2024.

+In February 2024, queer.af, an invite-only instance aimed at the LGBTQ community, halted operations when the Taliban-led Government of Afghanistan seized the domain name, which used Afghanistan's .af country code top-level domain.

 Maintenance

 Funding

-Development of Mastodon is crowdfunded, and does not contain any support for advertisements or monetized features; as of November 2022, it was supported by 3,500 people.
-As an additional revenue source Mastodon is offering paid hosting, moderation, and support of Mastodon servers for larger organisations, like the European Commission and the German state of Schleswig-Holstein.
+Development of Mastodon is crowdfunded, and the software does not contain any support for advertisements or monetized features.
+As an additional revenue source, Mastodon offers paid hosting, moderation, and support of Mastodon servers for larger organisations, such as the European Commission and the German state of Schleswig-Holstein.

-In mid-January 2025, the Mastodon team announced it would transition to a new European non-profit to run the Mastodon project and called for funding assistance.
+In mid-January 2025, the Mastodon team announced that control of the project would transition from Rochko to a new European non-profit organization, and called for funding assistance.

-Organization
+In April 2026, the organization was awarded €614,000 by the German government's Sovereign Tech Fund to fund five major projects: block list synchronization, remote media storage, automated content detection, end-to-end encryption for private messages, and documentation improvements.

+Structure

-The project is maintained by the German non-profit Mastodon gGmbH and was headed by founder Eugen Rochko, who officially stepped down as CEO on 18 November 2025 to be replaced by Felix Hlatky.
-The organisation chose to reward Rochko with a one-time compensation of 1 million Euro for his past contributions to the project.
+The project is maintained by the German non-profit Mastodon gGmbH, which was headed by founder Eugen Rochko until he stepped down as CEO on 18 November 2025 to be replaced by Felix Hlatky.
+The organisation chose to reward Rochko with a one-time compensation of 1 million euro for his past contributions to the project.

 Mastodon was registered in Germany as a nonprofit organization (gemeinnützige GmbH) between 2021 and 2024; a US nonprofit was established in April 2024.
 The organization started selling stuffed toys of its mascot in October 2024.